The 2022 NFL regular season has come to an end. And yet, the fun has only just begun.

-Please note that all 2022 NFL futures odds are courtesy of Caesars Sportsbook and are current as of Tuesday, May 10 at 11 a.m.
+Please note that all 2022 NFL futures odds are courtesy of Caesars Sportsbook and are current as of Tuesday, Jan.
+10, at 10:30 a.m.
 ET.

 2022 NFL Power Rankings